linuslabs/tamagui-repro/README.md

 ## Problem Description

-This repository demonstrates an issue with the `Accordion` component from Tamagui when attempting to use the `Trigger` with the `asChild` property.
-The intended behavior, according to Tamagui's documentation, leads to a React warning about unrecognized props on DOM elements.
+This repository demonstrates an issue with the `Accordion` component from Tamagui when attempting to use the `Trigger` with the `asChild` property in order to use a custom component for the trigger.

 ## Relevant Code